sensu/sensu-docs-legacy/docs/0.26/reference/silencing.md

 As a result, we recommend that:

+* Sensu Client should be upgraded so that clients will add "client:$CLIENT_NAME" to their subscriptions.
+  * This is required for native silencing to work on individual clients.
 * Sensu API and Server be updated prior to upgrading Uchiwa or Sensu Enterprise Console
 * Any existing entries under `/stashes/silence` be recreated via the